ml-patterns/ml-patterns/business_cases/5G_handover_prediction.md

 ### Solution

-The collection and preparation of data from mobile devices and service stations were carried out using filebeat, Kafka and elasticsearch.
+The collection and preparation of data from mobile devices and service stations were carried out using **Filebeat**, **Kafka** and **Elasticsearch**.
 On the basis of several dozen different parameters contained in the data, features were formed to determine the beginning of a handover.
-Several ML models were developed, such as linear model, gradient boosting, recurrent and convolutional neural networks to predict the reference signal received quality from the old and new station after a given time.
+Several ML models were developed using **PyTorch**, such as linear model, gradient boosting, recurrent and convolutional neural networks to predict the reference signal received quality from the old and new station after a given time.
 This made it possible to predict the appropriate handover moment more accurately, thereby improving the user experience of mobile network users.

 ### Technologies used